lutzhamel/popsom/joss/paper.md

 At a slightly more detailed level, our `popsom` package implements Kohonen's self-organizing maps with a number of distinguishing features:

-1. A very efficient, single threaded, stochastic training algorithm based on ideas from tensor algebra providing significant speedups over traditional single-threaded implementations without the need for special accelerator hardware.
+1. An efficient, single threaded, stochastic training algorithm based on ideas from tensor algebra providing significant speedups over traditional single-threaded implementations without the need for special accelerator hardware.
 The speedups result from the fact that the vector and matrix structures exposed by our algorithm map neatly into vector and matrix operations available on today's CPUs.
-Our Fortran 90 implementation insures that these vector and matrix operations are mapped onto the hardware as efficiently as possible [@hamel2018vsom].
+Our Fortran 90 implementation ensures that these vector and matrix operations are mapped onto the hardware as efficiently as possible [@hamel2018vsom].

-2. Automatic centroid visualization and detection using starbursts [@hamel2011improved].
+2. Automatic centroid detection and visualization using starbursts [@hamel2011improved].
 Not only does `popsom` display clusters and centroids on the map using starbursts but it also computes a cluster model based on the starbursts.